25 Outdoor Adventures for NYC Kids to Enjoy in Summer 2020

 From fishing to hiking to exploring off-the-beaten-path parks, here are 25 outdoor activities for your summer 2020 staycation.
 Some are FREE, most are accessible by public transportation, and we guarantee that they are all tons of fun.

 Please note, while we've done our best to highlight outdoor activities that are safe and open during summer 2020, please click through to each venue's site to confirm operating hours, service changes, and social distancing and safety protocols.

-For a beach hike head to Great Kills Park on Staten Island.
+For a beach hike, head to Great Kills Park on Staten Island.
 Photo courtesy of the park

 1. Go hiking!
 There are plenty of hiking trails across the five boroughs.
 Staten Island's Wolfe's Pond Park is stunning, especially during fall foliage season.
-Prospect Park has numerous hiking trails, plus family-fun activities that will have you planting, conserving, and exploring.
+Prospect Park has numerous hiking trails, plus family-friendly activities that will have you planting, conserving, and exploring.
 For city-dwelling beach lovers, Rockaway Beach boasts dune hikes with spectacular views, and Marine Park is a great place to spot birds and other animals.

 RELATED: NYC's Top Parks & Playgrounds Guide

-8. Head to the beach.
+14. Head to the beach.
 With the exception of Manhattan, there are beaches in every borough.
 Before the swimming season starts (or after it closes), take a stroll to pick up shells and seaglass, or watch the wildlife.